NickyXing/SaaS-Boilerplate/README.md

 ### Customization

-You can easily configure Next.js SaaS Boilerplate by searching the entire project for `FIXME:` to make quick customization.
+You can easily configure Next.js SaaS Template by searching the entire project for `FIXME:` to make quick customization.
 Here are some of the most important files to customize:

 - `public/apple-touch-icon.png`, `public/favicon.ico`, `public/favicon-16x16.png` and `public/favicon-32x32.png`: your website favicon
 - `src/utils/AppConfig.ts`: configuration file